prpole/dissertation/chapter2/main.md

-much with different temporalities as with juxtaposed modes of experience appropriate to different forms of consciousness in the history of the species, just as other naturalist historical novels (Dreiser's *The Financier*, for example) create the experience of an economic and social moment in human history.
-Here the human *per se* is the object of historical inquiry.
-But London himself highlights the novel's limitations as a general model for experiencing species as more than a concept. [ quote from BA about the narrator being an abnormal example of something that exists in everyone ].
-If the narrator is an extreme example of something that exists in everyone, the novel in which he appears still leaves us with the crucial questions largely
-unanswered: What does it mean to *live* species rather than think, not as a transcendent experience but as a quotidian one?
+much with different temporalities as with juxtaposed modes of experience appropriate to different forms of consciousness in the history of the species, just as other naturalist historical novels (Dreiser's *The Financier*, for example) create the experience of a bygone economic and social moment.
+But where historical fiction and its narrative modes have a line of precedence as long as that of literature itself, natural history fiction has many of its fundamental questions unanswered: What does it mean to *live* species rather than think, not as a transcendent experience but as a quotidian one?
 What does it mean to experience the species as a defining category contingent on a moment in natural history, in the way that certain historically contingent identities can be experienced?

 ---